RisksBy Mayo Clinic staff

 - Urinary tract infection.
 Urinary tract infections are a possible complication after any prostate procedure.
 An infection is increasingly likely to occur the longer you have a catheter in place, and may require antibiotics or other treatment.

 - Narrowing (stricture) of the urethra.
 Just as you can form scars on the outside of your body, you can form scars on the inside after prostate surgery.
 These scars can block urine flow, requiring additional treatment.

-- Dry orgasm.
-Laser surgery can cause retrograde ejaculation, which means semen released during sexual climax (ejaculation) enters your bladder rather than exiting the penis.
+- Dry orgasm (retrograde ejaculation).
+Any prostate surgery can cause retrograde ejaculation, which means semen released during sexual climax (ejaculation) enters your bladder rather than exiting the penis.
 Retrograde ejaculation isn't harmful, and generally doesn't affect sexual pleasure.
 But it can interfere with your ability to father a child.
-This is a common long-term side effect of enlarged prostate procedures.
+This is a common long-term side effect of procedures to treat an enlarged prostate.

-- Erection problems.
-There is a small risk that laser surgery could cause erectile dysfunction — the inability to maintain an erection firm enough to have sex.
-This is generally less of a risk than it is with traditional surgery.
-It occurs less often with HoLEP than with other laser procedures.
+- Erectile dysfunction.
+There is a small risk that ablative procedures could cause erectile dysfunction — the inability to maintain an erection firm enough to have sex.
+This is generally less of a risk with laser surgery compared with traditional surgery.

 - Lee J, et al. Advances in laser technology in urology.
 Urology Clinics of North America.
 2009;36:189.

 - Rieken M, et al. Complications of laser prostatectomy: A review of recent data.
 World Journal of Urology.
 2010;28:53.